 As the annual reports are key documents in assuring the academic standards of the University’s awards, it is essential that external examiners’ reports are comprehensive and that they cite the evidence upon which their judgements and comments are based.
 Reports for collaborative programmes are, where appropriate, expected to distinguish between issues that relate to the home programme and those that relate to the provision delivered by different partners.
 If, in the judgement of the University, a report is inadequate, the external examiner may be asked to resubmit it.
 Failure to submit reports in a timely fashion, or to provide them to an adequate standard in the required format, will be regarded as grounds upon which to terminate an external examiner’s contract.

 An external examiner has the right to report directly to the Vice Chancellor on matters which they consider to pose a serious risk to the academic standards of an Oxford Brookes award.
-They are provided with guidance on how to do this in the External Examiner’s Handbook, along with information about recourse to sector bodies in the event that an issue cannot be satisfactorily addressed through internal procedures (https://www.qaa.ac.uk/reviewing-higher-education/how-to-make-a-complaint).
+They are provided with guidance on how to do this in the External Examiner’s Handbook, along with information about recourse to sector bodies in the event that an issue cannot be satisfactorily addressed through internal procedures.
+Visit the QAA page on how to make a complaint.